Kate Beckinsale Reveals That She Wears Her Daughter’s Underwear And Sniffs Her Socks

 “I like your weird crazy side,” another wrote.

-While Kate Beckinsale doesn’t mention Lily on social media all that often, People reports that she posted a screenshot of a text exchange that she had with her daughter on Instagram earlier this year.
+While Kate Beckinsale doesn’t mention Lily on social media all that often, People reports that the actress posted a screenshot of a text exchange she had with her daughter on Instagram earlier this year.
 In it, Kate asked Lily if she “was doing a lot of cocaine.”
 This prompted her seemingly bewildered daughter to reply with a series of reassurances that she had not touched the drug.

 “I physically couldn’t be doing less cocaine,” one of her responses read.

 Kate explained that she sent the text because she had a dream that Lily was doing cocaine, and their conversation ended with Lily branding her mother a “LUNATIC.”

 So far, Lily hasn’t responded to her mother’s confession about huffing her socks.